uraniumreza/ongko/README.md

+# Ongko (অংক i.e. Numbers)

-# Ongko(অংক i.e. numbers) - A typescript library to help you converting English numerical values to Bangla in different formats!
+## A typescript library to help you converting English numerical values to Bangla in different formats!